-Table 2 summarizes the descriptive statistics and correlations among the constructs of the study.
-Apparently, some constructs such as inward activities and inward gain are conceptually related and empirically correlated in a substantial way.
-To deal with this issue, we followed the approach suggested by Tanriverdi and Venkatraman (2005) and compared our measurement model ($\chi^2 = 724.87$, d.f. = 314, CMIN/DF = 2.31, CFI = 0.91, RMSEA = 0.060) with alternative measurement models, respectively: (1) modeling inward activities and inward gain as one construct instead of separate constructs ($\chi^2 = 832.22$, d.f. = 318, CMIN/DF = 2.62, CFI = 0.80, RMSEA = 0.078); and (2) modeling resource fungibility as part of the inward gain construct ($\chi^2 = 949.87$, d.f. = 318, CMIN/DF = 2.99, CFI = 0.77, RMSEA = 0.086).
+CMIN/DF = 2.62, CFI = 0.80, RMSEA = 0.078); and (b) modeling resource fungibility as part of the inward gain construct (χ^2 = 949.87, DF = 318, CMIN/DF = 2.99, CFI = 0.77, RMSEA = 0.086).
 The results show that our measurement model has a better model fit than the two alternative models, thus supporting the notion that inward activities, inward gain, and resource fungibility are independent constructs.

-Moreover, following Zhang and Bartol (2010), we conducted additional analyses to establish the discriminant validity of these constructs.
-We assessed their discriminant validity by comparing the chi-square differences between a constrained confirmatory factor model (in which the inter-factor correlation is set to 1) and an unconstrained model (in which the inter-factor correlation is free).
+Moreover, following X. Zhang and Bartol (2010), we conducted additional analyses to establish the discriminant validity of these constructs.
+We assessed their discriminant validity by comparing the chi-square differences between a constrained confirmatory factor model (in which the interfactor correlation is set to 1) and an unconstrained model (in which the interfactor correlation is free).
 Specifically, we compared the fit of the unconstrained five-factor measurement model in which all covariances between latent variables were unconstrained, with the fit of alternative models in which the number of factors was reduced by setting different combinations of covariance between latent variables equal to one.
-Our results show that the fivefactor model fits the data better than all other models in which one or more covariance was set equal to one ($\Delta \chi^2$ ranges from 37.13 to 188.30, p < 0.01 in all cases), suggesting strong discriminant validity among the constructs.
-Finally, we evaluated discriminant validity of the constructs by examining whether the AVE of each construct was greater than the squared correlation between two constructs (Fornell and Larcker, 1981).
+Our results show that the five-factor model fits the data better than all other models in which one or more covariance was set equal to one $(\Delta \chi^2)$ ranges from 37.13 to 188.30, p < .01 in all cases), suggesting strong discriminant validity among the constructs.
+Finally, we evaluated discriminant validity of the constructs by examining whether the AVE of each construct was greater than the squared correlation between two constructs (Fornell & Larcker, 1981).
 The AVEs are all higher than the squared correlations, which indicate good discriminant validity at the construct level.